nginx/unit-docs/source/configuration.rst

 Routes
 ******

-The :samp:`routes` configuration entity defines internal request routing, receiving requests via :ref:`listeners <configuration-listeners>` and filtering them through :ref:`sets of conditions <configuration-routes-matching>` to be processed by :ref:`apps <configuration-applications>`, :ref:`proxied
+The :samp:`config/routes` configuration entity defines internal request routing, receiving requests via :ref:`listeners <configuration-listeners>` and filtering them through :ref:`sets of conditions
+<configuration-routes-matching>` to be processed by :ref:`apps
-<configuration-routes-proxy>` to external servers or :ref:`load-balanced
+<configuration-applications>`, :ref:`proxied <configuration-routes-proxy>` to
-<configuration-upstreams>` between them, served with :ref:`static content
+external servers or :ref:`load-balanced <configuration-upstreams>` between them, served with :ref:`static content <configuration-static>`, :ref:`answered
-<configuration-static>`, :ref:`answered <configuration-routes-return>` with
-arbitrary status codes, or :ref:`redirected <configuration-routes-location>`.
+<configuration-routes-return>` with arbitrary status codes, or :ref:`redirected
+<configuration-routes-location>`.

 In its simplest form, :samp:`routes` can be a single route array: